mtrimboli2018/CNN_STL_MicEvo/README.md

 To run this network, use "CustomRuntine.py" with the provided data in this repository.

 ## Dataset
-A sample of preprocessed data is the "data" folder of this repository.
-This is provided by Yang et. al. in "Self-supervised Learning and Prediction of Microstructure Evolution with Recurrent Neural Networks"[^5].
+A sample of preprocessed data is available for download under the readme file in "data/spin_data".
+This data is provided by Yang et. al. in "Self-supervised Learning and Prediction of Microstructure Evolution with Recurrent Neural Networks"[^5].
 The full dataset can be accessed here: https://data.mendeley.com/datasets/xdnjy9p5zn/1

 ## Acknowledgments